9 Things Happy Cats Do That Most Owners Don't Recognize

 2. Bringing You "Gifts"

-3. Head Bunting
+3. Head Bunting and Face Rubbing

 4. Showing You Their Belly

-5. Kneading
+5. Kneading (Making Biscuits)

 6. Following You Room to Room

-7. Chirping at Birds With You
+7. Chirping or Chattering Alongside You

-8. Sleeping With Any Part of Them Touching You
+8. Sleeping in Contact With You

-9. The Tail Straight Up
+9. The Upright Tail Greeting

 Found this helpful?